-Graduates of the department have gone on to find work at settings such as: the Centers for Disease Control and Prevention, pharmaceutical companies (Humana, Amgen), nonprofit organizations (such as The Task Force for Global Health and American Cancer Society), and colleges and universities.
+Graduates of the department have gone on to find work at settings such as: the Centers for Disease Control and Prevention, pharmaceutical and insurance companies (Humana, Amgen), nonprofit organizations (such as The Task Force for Global Health and American Cancer Society), and colleges and universities.

 Students learn from our department's faculty, as well as faculy from the Hubert Department of Global Health, the Department of Environmental Health, and the Emory School of Medicine.
 Students' dissertation committees often include faculty from organizations outside of the school and university, such as the Centers for Disease Control and Prevention and American Cancer Society.

 The application will open in September through Laney Graduate School (not through SOPHAS)

 Admission Requirements and Instructions

 - Baccalaureate degree from an accredited college or university